About The Expanded Success Initiative (ESI)

-Nationwide, Black and Latino males are more likely than their peers to experience numerous negative educational outcomes, such as being suspended or expelled and dropping out.
-They are less likely gain admission into honors programs or to enroll in college.
+Nationwide, Black and Latino males are more likely than their peers to experience numerous negative educational outcomes, such as being suspended or expelled from school, or dropping out.
+They are less likely gain admission into academic honors programs or to enroll in college.

-The Research Alliance, in collaboration with MDRC, is undertaking a mixed-method longitudinal evaluation of the ESI in order to answer the following questions:
+The Research Alliance, in collaboration with MDRC, is undertaking a mixed-method longitudinal evaluation of ESI.
+Our study aims to answer the following research questions:

 Preparing Black and Latino Young Men for College and Careers: A Description of the Schools and Strategies in NYC’s Expanded Success Initiative, Klevan, Sarah, Adriana Villavicencio, and Suzanne Wulach (November 2013).

 Key Staff & Collaborators

 Adriana Villavicencio, Michael Segeritz, Lori Nathanson, Sarah Klevan, Brandon Guidry, Suzanne Wulach, Camille Lafayette, Jasmine Soltani, Dyuti Bhattacharya, Crystal Byndloss (MDRC), Rekha Balu (MDRC), and William Corrin (MDRC).

 - About Us